15 Creative Ways To Use Your Old / Expired Dated Planner

 Use It For Language Learning

 Learning a new language can be a heck of a job, but it all starts small.
-Try starting from learning one new word a day.
+Try starting by learning one new word a day.

 Your dated planner can be a great help!